 Gum disease is the infection of the soft tissue in your mouth – your gums.
 The severity of the infection determines what stage the infection is - which is where the different terms come in.
 If your dentist says you have gingivitis, that is the earliest stage of gum disease, while periodontitis generally refers to the later stages of gum disease.

 Gum disease can sound scary.
 But, luckily it is very treatable in the early stages.
 Daily oral hygiene and cleanings are highly effective at reducing inflammation and infection in your gums (and preventing them too).
 If you have more severe gingivitis, your dentist might recommend a deep cleaning, or deep scaling.
-Deep cleanings are cleanings that target the plaque that’s spread deeper under your gums to more aggressively clean out the infected areas.
+Deep cleanings are cleanings that target the plaque that is spread deeper under your gums to clean out the infected areas more aggressively.
 They can be a bit more invasive than normal cleanings – but they are important to your treatment plan if you want to reverse gum disease and get your mouth healthy.

-While gum disease can have a big impact on your oral and overall health long-term, it is treatable and preventable through dental care and a good hygiene routine.
+While gum disease can have a substantial impact on your oral and overall health long-term, it is treatable and preventable through dental care and a good hygiene routine.
 So be sure to take care of your teeth with a comprehensive brushing and flossing routine.
-If you’re looking to take your brushing to the next level, make sure you have the right toothpaste!
+If you are looking to take your brushing to the next level, make sure you have the right toothpaste!
 Click the image below for our FREE guide on choosing the best toothpaste for you.